Divine516/LITA-project/README.md

-# CAPSTONE DATA ANALYSIS PROJECT (SALES DATA)
+# CAPSTONE DATA ANALYSIS PROJECT
+## TITLE: SALES DATA
+### Project Overview
+The Sales Analysis project aims to explore and use sales data to idetify trends, patterns, and insights that can drive better business decisions.
+The analysis covers various aspects such as sales performance, customer behaviour, product trends and geographic distribution.
+The goal is to help businesses make data-driven desicions by providing a comprehensive understanding of their sales data.

+### Data Sources
+The primary data sources used is excel worksheet, which is an open-source data.

+### Tools Used
+- Excel spreadsheet
+- Structured Query Language(SQL)
+- Power Business Intelligence(Power BI)

-## CONTENT OF THE SALES DATA EXCEL SPREADSHEET
+### CONTENT OF THE SALES DATA EXCEL SPREADSHEET
 - OrderID
 - CustomerID
 - Product